Track mileage automatically

 • Traveling between your home and your second job

-You may wonder what the difference is between a regular job location, a temporary work location, and a second job location.
 In brief, a regular job location is the main place of business of the company you have or the company that employs you.
-A temporary work location is one where you are assigned to work for a year or less away from your regular job location.
-A second job location is another place (with the same or different employer) where you work on the same day as your main job.
+A temporary work location is one where you are assigned to work for a year or less (away from your regular job location).
+A second job location is another place (with the same or different employer) where you work on the same days as your main job.

 As a self-employed individual or an independent contractor where your home is your place of work, the rules slightly differ.
 If your home office qualifies as your main place of business, you can deduct the transportation costs between your home and another work location for the same business.